Zaalan3/Famicalc/readme.md

 After installing Python, right-click the file and select **Edit with IDLE**, then, after the editor opens, use the keyboard shortcut Fn+F5.

+### Game Support:
-FamiCalc currently supports Mapper 0 and Mapper 2 games only.
+FamiCalc currently supports these Mappers: 0,1,2,3, and 7.

+If you're unsure what mapper you're game uses, check on [nescartdb.](https://nescartdb.com/)

 # Controls